 Most of the alcohol that we consume is absorbed in the upper part of the small intestine, where it enters the bloodstream.
-It then travels in the blood to the liver where it is metabolized (broken down).
+It then travels in the blood to the liver where it is broken down.
 This process causes an increase in triglycerides, or excess fat in the liver and bloodstream.
-The continued accumulation of triglyceride in the liver may result in a condition known as “fatty liver disease.”
+The continued accumulation of triglycerides in the liver may result in a condition known as “fatty liver disease.”
 In the bloodstream, excess triglycerides can cause blood vessels to become “clogged” and increase one’s risk for cardiovascular disease.

 When you drink too much alcohol it can also cause a increase in blood pressure.
 It’s best for both prevention and treatment of hypertension and cardiovascular disease to limit your alcohol intake to a moderate amount.

 The Dietary Guidelines for Americans suggests that moderate alcohol consumption for healthy adults may be characterized as up to one drink per day for women, and up to two drinks per day for men.
 One drink is defined as a 12 oz beer, 5 oz wine, or 1.5 oz spirits.
 Heavy alcohol consumption is considered more than two drinks per day.

 I only drink red wine and heard it’s good for your heart.
 Do I need to limit that?